Kurosawa, In Order #19 – The Bad Sleep Well

 We primarily see Nishi’s face for the remainder of the scene, as he at last opens up about his own failures.
 Nishi tells of how he didn’t respond to his illegitimate father when he came looking to Nishi for help.
 Nishi played his own part in driving the man to suicide.
 And that guilt is part of what has driven him and has held him back.
 He still wants revenge, but he’s prepared to pay the price for his own sins and crimes by turning himself in.
 Nishi only asks that Yoshiko allow him to expose Iwabuchi, with the unspoken promise of waiting for him, and she agrees.

 Kurosawa indulges his inner Shakespeare from there as Yoshiko returns home and Iwabuchi grows suspicious of where she’s been.
-Iwabuchi spins a tale of Tatsuo, who has gone out hunting, taking a gun to go hunt down and kill Nishi.
+Iwabuchi spins a tale of Tatsuo, who has gone out hunting with a spotting scope, taking a gun to go hunt down and kill Nishi.
 It’s a ploy that breaks Yoshiko’s resolve almost instantly, although she insists that he bring her along.
 Iwabuchi uses a drink laced with tranquilizer, a clear call back to Gertrude drinking from the poisoned goblet, to neutralize his daughter so that he has a free hand to act.
 An act that also reveals the selfishness of Iwabuchi as he’ll use his own daughter to protect his skin.

 From there, Kurosawa stages events as a race.
 Moriyama cracks and the question is will Nishi recover the evidence and win the day or will Iwabuchi’s hit men find him first.
 Yoshiko and Tatsuo, who realizes how Yoshiko has been used and abused by their father, also race to see if they can warn Nishi in time as all threads of the story collide.